7 Easy Ways to Get Crayon Off The Wall (Without Damaging It)

 Mr. Clean Magic Erasers are awesome for removing crayon from walls (and, well, pretty much everything from anything!).
 Ideally, you catch the crayon when it’s fresh, which will make it easier to get rid of.
 Simply wet the eraser and give it a good squeeze to get rid of any excess water and to activate its cleaning agents.
 Rub it firmly along the crayon marks.
 Boom!
 Crayon no more.
 (Would you believe us if we told you it also works on permanent marker?!)

-Good old-fashioned soap and water might just do the trick.
-We’d recommend trying this method first, before diving into the other stuff.
-Just wet your microfiber rag, wring it out and suds it up with a couple drops of gentle dish soap, like Dawn.
+What can’t good old-fashioned soap and water do?
+Just wet a microfiber rag, wring it out, and suds it up with a couple drops of gentle dish soap, like Dawn.
 Be careful not to get the wall too wet and damage the paint.
 Take it slow and easy, rubbing firmly but gently.
 Rinse and wring out the rag occasionally, so you’re not just smearing the crayon around.

-Dip your toothbrush into a cup of distilled white vinegar, and use it to gently scrub the crayon off the wall.
-Then take your microfiber rag, and wipe the wall clean with some warm water.
+Grab an old toothbrush, dip it into a cup of distilled white vinegar, and use it to gently scrub the crayon off the wall.
+Then take a microfiber rag, and wipe the wall clean with some warm water.
 If you hate the smell of vinegar, you can use Dawn Dish Soap and water to wash the wall after the crayon is gone, but be sure to do a final water-only rinse to remove any lingering soap residue.

-Only use steel wool if your kid has scrawled on some wallpaper.
-Other, more abrasive substances will usually ruin your wallpaper, but if you just gently rub the crayon with steel wool, wiping it in the same direction continuously, it’ll scrape the crayon right off of the wallpaper.
-As before, test a small section before proceeding to make sure you know what you’re getting into.
+Only use steel wool if your kid has scrawled on some wallpaper — don’t try this on paint, because you’ll have a bigger problem on your hands.
+Gently rub the crayon with steel wool, wiping it in the same direction continuously, to scrape the crayon right off.
+Be sure to test a small section before proceeding, to make sure you know what you’re getting into.

-Okay, your walls should be back to their original blank canvas state by now.
-They might even be cleaner than they were to begin with.
-Speaking of which, you know you should be cleaning your walls semiregularly, right?
-It’s true.
+Before long, your walls should be back to their original blank canvas state.
+Honestly, they might even be cleaner than they were to begin with.
+(Just between us, you know you should be cleaning your walls semi-regularly, right?
+It’s true.)

-It’s easy to forget to keep walls clean.
-Sure, sometimes they get a little dusty or scuffed, but they’re never a high priority when it comes to having to clean them.
-It’s not like they take a real beating, like your floors, couches or carpets.
+We get it: you’re busy, and the walls don’t immediately beckon to be cleaned.
+Sure, sometimes they get a little dusty or scuffed, but it’s not like they take a real beating, like your floors, couches or carpets.
 They’re not often visibility dirty, like your windows or stovetop.
 And you certainly wouldn’t consider having to sanitize them, like your countertops or other various high-touch areas.

 But you really ought to clean the walls several times each year, or quarterly/seasonally—especially if you’re prone to dust allergies!
 Washing the walls sporadically is also a good idea if you like to leave windows open, unintentionally inviting allergens and dirt into your home.
 But don’t worry, washing your walls is super easy.
 Here, we’ll prove it.